Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 Systematic uncertainties are incorporated in the form of penalty terms for additional nuisance parameters $\{\theta_{j}\}$ in the likelihood, appearing as a product with predefined probability density functions $\mathcal{C}(\tilde{\theta}_{j}| \theta_{j})$, where $\tilde{\theta}_{j}$ corresponds to the nominal value for $\theta_{j}$.
 The predefined uncertainties in the $\tilde{\theta}_{j}$, as discussed in Section~\ref{sec:uncertainties}, may be constrained by the fit to the data.
+We do not observe any strong constraints nor shifts of any of the nuisance parameters in the fits from which the most probable values of the POIs and their uncertainties are obtained.

 Maximum likelihood estimates for the POIs are obtained from the combination of the CB- and \VHanapl (labeled by CB in the figures) on the one hand, and the NN- and \VHanapl (labeled by NN in the figures) on the other hand.
 In all cases the \ggH, \qqH, and \VH STXS stage-0 processes are treated as signals.
 A 1\% contribution of \PQb quark associated \PH production is additionally subsumed into the \ggH process, assuming relations between the production modes as expected from the SM.
 The \PH production in association with a \ttbar pair, which contributes at the 1\% level, is treated as background with a production cross section fixed to the SM expectation.
 The same is true for the contamination from \HWW events, mostly contributing to the \emu final state in the CB- and \NNanapl, and in the \VHana, with the only exception of the likelihood scans discussed in the end of this section, where this contribution is also treated as signal.